Skip to content

 Element Collections

-Element collections are a common feature in Bash scripting, allowing you to manage groups of items such as filenames, user inputs, or configuration values.
-Bash provides three primary methods for handling collections: arrays, associative arrays, and space-separated strings.
+Element collections are a fundamental feature in Bash scripting that allows you to manage groups of items, such as filenames, user inputs, or configuration values.
+Bash provides three main methods for handling collections: arrays, associative arrays, and space-separated strings.

 Guidelines

-• Arrays for Collections: ALWAYS use arrays when managing collections of elements.
+• Arrays for Collections: ALWAYS use arrays when managing collections of elements to ensure clarity and safety.

-• Avoid Space-Separated Strings: Avoid using space-separated strings for collections.
+• Avoid Space-Separated Strings: DO NOT use space-separated strings for handling collections.

 Advantages of Arrays

-• Clarity and Safety: Arrays prevent errors related to word splitting and glob expansion that can occur with space-separated strings.
+• Clarity and Safety: Arrays prevent errors caused by word splitting and glob expansion that can occur with space-separated strings.

-• Flexibility: Arrays allow for straightforward manipulation and access to individual elements, as well as simpler expansion in commands that accept multiple arguments.
+• Flexibility: Arrays allow for easy manipulation and access to individual elements, as well as simplified expansion in commands that accept multiple arguments.

 • Ease of Maintenance: Code utilizing arrays is generally clearer and easier to maintain, particularly as script complexity increases.